 Mentu, or Ra-Mentu, is depicted on our Tarot for Aries, Hrumachis IV.
 Mentu appears on the front side of the Stele of Revealing, which was activated in the Cairo working of 1904 by Rose Edith Kelly and Aleister Crowley.
 The Esoteric Thelema conveyed by Aiwass, the communicant of the book, owes nothing to the rationalist humanism of Crowley and his modern day apologists.

 The traditional key-scale correspondences of the Tree of Life as worked out by British Surrealist artist and occultist Ithell Colquhoun are utilised in our new Tarot designs so that the deck is suitable for practical magick, meditation and divination.
 The primary aim of the Egyptian Tarot of Thelema is to assist in returning Thelema and the Book of the Law to its lawful custodians.

 Egyptian Tarot Deck

-All these images may be viewed at full size by clicking on the picture.
-The first Tarot card to be created was that which symbolises the Capricorn Solstice and the 26th path, traditionally called ‘The Devil XV’.
-The Egyptian Tarot of Thelema Atu is titled Set XV and depicts the Egyptian god Set, ‘First before the Gods’.
+These images may be viewed at full size by clicking on them.
+The first Tarot card to be created was that which symbolises the Capricorn Solstice and 26th path, traditionally titled ‘The Devil XV’.
+The Egyptian Tarot of Thelema Atu is titled Set XV and depicts the Egyptian god, ‘First before the Gods’.